PGraphRAG-benchmark/PGraphRAG/README.md

-This github repo contains the framework to run the dataset creation in graph, perform ranking with contriever/bm25, and run the generation given the prompt/task/model.
-In the main directory, we have the files to run  generation given you have access to a key or device to run them.

 # data
 Includes files to construct a dataset to a PGraph Framework GraphConstruction takes a data split JSON and forms the graph network.
-The data split is the needed file to run document ranking, and the graph construction is handled internally in the ranking script notebook/approach.ipynb
+The data split is the needed file to run document ranking, and the graph construction is handled internally in the ranking script.

 # data_split
 Contains file for Ranking